Psychrometrics: Relative humidity

-The ratio of the vapor pressure of moisture in the sample to the saturation vapor pressure at the dry bulb temperature of the sample.
+Is a ratio, expressed in percent, of the amount of atmospheric moisture present relative to the amount that would be present if the air was saturated.

 Specific enthalpy

 Analogous to the specific enthalpy of a pure substance.
 In psychrometrics, the term quantifies the total energy of both the dry air and water vapour per kilogram of dry air.

 Specific volume

 Analogous to the specific volume of a pure substance.
 However, in psychrometrics, the term quantifies the total volume of both the dry air and water vapour per unit mass of dry air.

 Psychrometric ratio

 The psychrometric ratio is the ratio of the heat transfer coefficient to the product of mass transfer coefficient and humid heat at a wetted surface.
 It may be evaluated with the following equation: